KurtKroeker/powershell/powershell_presentation_notes.md

     - C# developers and people familiar with COM objects will enjoy having familiar APIs at their fingertips

 ## What is PowerShell?
-- Command-line interface for Microsoft technologies
+- Microsoft's reimagined command-line interface for working with their technologies
-- Like cmd.exe on steroids; includes everything I can think of from cmd.exe; access to system environment variables, directory navigation, execution of scripts, file I/O
+- Like cmd.exe on steroids; includes everything I can think of from cmd.exe; access to system environment variables, directory navigation, execution of scripts, file I/O, interactions with RESTful APIs, PC administration, and much more.
-- Current version number is version 5.1 (Windows 10)

 ### Brief History Lesson